Experiments at Large-Scale Facilities

 Non-Equilibrium Warm Dense Matter

 Laser-matter interactions generate a very large amount of high-energetic particles.
-In a typical highintensity short-pulse experiment, about 10^10 bremsstrahlung photons with energy up to tens of MeV are generated in a single shot.
+In a typical highintensity short-pulse experiment, about 1010 bremsstrahlung photons with energy up to tens of MeV are generated in a single shot.
 The spectrum of these photons is directly related to the electron temperature in the plasma.
 We are developing an active, single-shot, high-repetition rate calorimeter to measure this spectrum.
 Additionally, the high number of photons presents a challenge for the detectors used to diagnose the interaction.
-Our groups is developing new techniques based on Silicon Photomultipliers with a fast power switching that allows the detector to be switched on immediately after the main MeV-photon pulse has passed avoid saturation.
+Our group is developing new techniques based on silicon photomultipliers with a fast power switching that allows the detector to be switched on immediately after the main MeV-photon pulse has passed avoid saturation.
 This will open the field to current standard nuclear experiment techniques.